-After David Pharaoh died of TB, Maria and her children could not maintain the homesteading lifestyle.
-They were lured to move to Freetown, north of East Hampton village, by promises by Frank Benson that they could return in summer, would get a yearly annuity, and education for the children.
+After David Pharaoh, a Montaukett tribal member, died of TB, Maria and her children could not maintain the homesteading lifestyle.
+They were lured to move to Freetown, north of East Hampton village, by false-promises by developer Frank Benson that they could return in summer, would get a yearly annuity, and education for the children.

-By the twentieth century the Montaukett had disappeared from the Town Records, appearing only in legal records, in newspaper articles, in oral histories (such as Maria Pharaoh’s “Diary”).1
+By the twentieth century, the Montaukett had disappeared from the Town Records, appearing only in legal records, in newspaper articles, in oral histories (such as Maria Pharaoh’s “Diary”).2

 The lawsuit begun in the 1870s to regain Indian Fields, which had been taken from them by the developer Arthur Benson and his family, was lost in 1910 (and the appeals in 1918) when Judge Abel Blackmar pronounced them to no be longer Indians.
 A photograph records the Montaukett‘s 1923 trip to the Bureau of Indian Affairs in Washington, DC seeking government aid for the return of their land; none was given in that time of rapid development.

 The current generation of Montaukett descendants, numbering in the thousands around the country and in the hundreds on Long Island, is organizing at the request of Robert Pharaoh and Bob Cooper, descendants of Maria Pharaoh, to seek Federal recognition and the return of their land.
 They are collecting genealogies and have sponsored powwows as part of the process to secure their heritage.1

 - Gaynell Stone, Transcript of Lecture on The Material History of the Montaukett, 1998, pp. 9 ↩